derrickreimer/level/README.md

 ### Node.js

-This repository includes a `.nvmrc` file targeting a specific version of Node that is known the be compatibile with all current node dependencies.
+This repository includes a `.nvmrc` file targeting a specific version of Node that is known the be compatible with all current node dependencies.
 Things might work with a newer version of Node, but the most guaranteed route is to install [Node Version Manager](https://github.com/creationix/nvm) and run `nvm install` from the project root.